Stephanie Manka (formerly Schuttler)

 In my free time, I love running and hiking, and being anywhere in nature.
 I have also learnt to freedive in the last few years and enjoy doing that when possible.
 I'm really interested in talking to different people and learning from them and their unique experiences.

-My background is mainly in species conservation, education and capacity development.
+My background is mainly in species conservation, education and capacity exchange.
 I researched mother-young interactions in gorillas and chimpanzees, in captivity and the wild.
 After that, I worked for three years in Indonesia, where I developed and implemented youth ambassador and community engagement programmes on local and regional scales.
-I work as Community Manager at WildHub since 2020, and I am on the Advisory Board of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.
+I co-founded WildHub, a community of nature conservation professionals, in 2020 and work as their Community Lead.
+I am furthermore on the Advisory Board of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.

 I'm a biodiversity consultant working mainly in the corporate space.
 I work with large companies to help them figure out their nature-related impacts, dependancies, risks and opportunities, then use this information to create biodiversity strategies.